 - Higher upfront equipment cost

-- Installation may require electrical or gas upgrades
+- Installation may require electrical or gas line upgrades

-Although tankless water heaters typically costs more initially, many homeowners see a return on investment through lower utility bills and longer system lifespan.
+While tankless systems cost more to install, many homeowners recoup that difference over time through lower utility bills and a longer system lifespan.

-Energy efficiency is one of the biggest deciding factors for Michigan homeowners.
+Energy efficiency is one of the most important factors when comparing water heater types.

 Traditional Water Heater Efficiency